AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

 **Note:** We recommend that you do not restore system indexes whose names start with a period \(`.`\).
 If you restore these indexes, you may fail to access the Kibana console.

--   Restore all the indexes in a specified snapshot to your Elasticsearch cluster
+-   Restore all the indexes in a specific snapshot to your Elasticsearch cluster

     ```
     POST _snapshot/my_backup/snapshot_1/_restore
     ```

-    -   For example, the snapshot\_1 snapshot contains five indexes.
-In this case, the preceding command restores all these indexes to the Elasticsearch cluster.
+    -   For example, if the snapshot\_1 snapshot contains five indexes, the preceding command restores all these indexes to the Elasticsearch cluster.
     -   After you call the \_restore API, the system immediately returns a response and restores the indexes.
 If you want to block all API calls until the restoration is complete, you can specify the wait\_for\_completion parameter in the command.

         ```
         POST _snapshot/my_backup/snapshot_1/_restore?wait_for_completion=true
         ```

--   Restore all the indexes in a specified snapshot, excluding system indexes whose names start with a period \(`.`\)
+-   Restore all the indexes in a specific snapshot, excluding system indexes whose names start with a period \(`.`\)

     ```
     POST _snapshot/my_backup/snapshot_1/_restore
     {"indices":"*,-.monitoring*,-.security*,-.kibana*","ignore_unavailable":"true"}
     ```

--   Restore a specific index in a specified snapshot to your Elasticsearch cluster and rename the index
+-   Restore a specific index in a snapshot to your Elasticsearch cluster and rename the index

     If you only want to verify or process the data in the index and do not want to overwrite the data in the cluster, use this method to restore the index.